 - GOLD: secondary coverage

-- INK: One additional year on top of manufacturer’s warranty
+- INK: One additional year on top of the manufacturer’s warranty

 - GOLD: Two additional years if the original manufacturer’s warranty is between two years and five years